frameworklori/planets2/Test_Result.md

-# Humanity-the brith of civillzation, its arrogance, its fall, and its awakening once again.
+# Humanity-the brith of civillzation, its arrogance and prejudice, its fall, and its awakening once again.

 ## MOON: